The year that takes you past the edge of what striving can give. One teacher, one year, walked privately. By application only.

 It is substantial because the year is.
 Take twenty or thirty minutes.
 Write honestly.
 The friction itself is part of the filter — for me, and for you.

 It comes to my private inbox.
 I read it personally.
 I do not skim.
 I do not delegate.
-If I am in retreat or with another cohort, the read may take a few days.
+If I am in retreat or with another client, the read may take a few days.

 Either I propose a conversation, or I tell you honestly that the work is not the right fit at this moment, with whatever reflection might be useful to you regardless.
 There is no automated system, no funnel, no follow-up sequence.